 - John Caveny – Grandfather Mountain Foundation

-- Cordie Diggins – Virginia Tech
+- Cordie Diggins – US Fish and Wildlife Service

 - Matt Drury, Appalachian Trail Conservancy